romanhrynevych/auto-form-vue/README.md

 # Usage

-For usage of this library, just replace all `lib-template` with your library name.
+For usage of this library, just replace all `auto-form-vue` with your library name.

 Pnpm is a main package manager for this project.
 You can install it from [pnpm.io](https://pnpm.io/)